-This year's Returning Home retreat and future Community Health SE™ programs will increase access to effective trauma-informed stress reduction techniques and resiliency building practices for men and women dealing with PTSD as a result of their military service.
+This year's Returning Home retreat and future Community Health SE™ and SETI programs will increase access to effective trauma-informed stress reduction techniques and resiliency building practices for men and women dealing with PTS as a result of their military service.

 Returning Home Curriculum

-Is an intensive short-term Somatic Experiencing® protocol designed to address the life-altering and debilitating symptoms of PTSD, shock trauma and related stress conditions due to combat and military service.
+Is an intensive short-term Somatic Experiencing® protocol designed to address the life-altering and debilitating symptoms of post traumatic stress and related conditions due to combat and military service.